AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 # Create a connection

-In order to report on Platform datasets, you first have to establish a connection between Workspace and Platform.
+In order to report on Platform datasets, you first have to establish a connection between Workspace and datasets in Platform.